Prashanth1249/SoulSpark-Quotations/README.md

 SoulSpark Quotations is a web application that allows users to anonymously share their favorite quotes and engage in meaningful discussions.
 This project combines a secure backend built with Node.js, Express.js, and MongoDB, and a dynamic frontend created using HTML, CSS, JavaScript, and EJS templating.

 ## Features
-User Registration and Authentication: Users can create an account and log in securely.
+### User Registration and Authentication
+Users can create an account and log in securely.
 Passwords are hashed and salted for enhanced security.

 ### Quote Sharing
 Registered users can share their favorite quotes anonymously.
 Each quote includes the author's name and the option for other users to provide feedback.